-In the Book of Esther (I LOVE that girl!), Mordecai tells her she must go to the King to save her people; a life threatening proposition for her.
+In the Book of Esther (I LOVE that girl!), Mordecai tells her she must go to the King to save her people, a life-threatening proposition for her.
 He asks her to consider that this may be God’s calling, “Yet who knows whether you have come to the kingdom for such a time as this?”
 And her reply?
 You gotta love this!
-“And so I will go to the king, which is against the law; and if I perish, I perish!”
+“And so I will go to the king, which is against the law, and if I perish, I perish!”

 When I think of the question we are all called to answer: Is saying “Yes” to God worth the risk? – the first thing that comes to mind for me takes me back sixteen years.
-In January of 2005, my husband and I were given the opportunity to go to Belfast, Northern Ireland, to spend a year working for Habitat for Humanity.
+In January 2005, my husband and I were given the opportunity to go to Belfast, Northern Ireland, to spend a year working for Habitat for Humanity.
 Life in Belfast was full of blessings, many of which were realized from lessons learned only reluctantly (the story of my life, really).

 On this day, God taught me a most profound lesson on the streets of Belfast.
-I was about to meet Bernie, my alcoholic teacher on my mission to tick off another task before work when I noticed a woman lying on the sidewalk.
+I was about to meet Bernie, my alcoholic teacher, on my mission to tick off another task before work when I noticed a woman lying on the sidewalk.
 People passing her seemed to be oblivious to her.
-I even noticed some crossing to the other side of the street.
+I even saw some crossing to the other side of the street.
 And here’s me as I walk past her, “I wonder if she’s alive”.
 But did I stop?
 No. And then came that “Holy nudge” I knew so well.

 Dang it!
 Not now.
 “Lord, don’t you have other heathens to reckon with?”
 I must have walked another five minutes before God got the best of me.
 I guess I thought I could out-pace him.
 I kept hearing, “Go back”.
 That’s all.
 Nothing about what I was supposed to do once I got there.
 No. That would have been too easy.

 Fine.
-So, back I go.
+So, back I went.